kokkos/kokkos-tools/README.md

 # Building Kokkos Tools

-Use either cmake or provided Makefile within each tools directory.
+Use either CMake or provided Makefile within each subdirectory of Kokkos Tools.

 Building with Makefiles is currently recommended.